There's no need to compromise on quality, flavour or abundance this Christmas if you're on a budget. Check out our top tips for cutting costs.

 4. Buy a bigger bird

 This might seem counterintuitive, but if you're thrifty and disciplined when it comes to using up leftovers then you could make your turkey stretch to several other meals.
 It's often cheaper per kilo to buy a larger bird, especially when buying from the farm gate or online.
 Want some ideas for using up leftovers?
 Try our top 10 leftover turkey recipes, to make everything from hearty family-friendly pies to nourishing noodle soups.

-5. OR buy a smaller bird
+5. Or buy a smaller bird

 Allow a minimum of 500g on-the-bone weight per person (so a 5kg turkey would serve 10 for example) but keep costs down by replacing some of that weight with a sausagemeat stuffing.
 Even a good free-range sausagemeat or pork mince should only cost around £5-£6 per kilo.
 Make it even more cost effective by bulking it out and adding texture with breadcrumbs and an egg or two (freeze stale crusts throughout the year to make breadcrumbs).